 - specific disorders such as Down syndrome and Crohn’s disease

 - smoking or the use of any tobacco product

-As the gum and connective tissues pull away from the tooth, a pocket forms between the tooth and gum, which begins to accumulate bacteria.
+In periodontitis, the gum and connective tissues pull away, and a pocket forms between the tooth and gum that can collect bacteria.
 Over time, the bacteria cause further inflammation.

 Forceful or incorrect brushing

-The gingival margin is the part of the gum that comes into contact with the crown of the tooth.
-Brushing incorrectly or too hard can damage the gingival margin, possibly triggering gum inflammation and recession.
+The gingival margin is the part of the gum that comes into contact with the tooth’s crown.
+Brushing incorrectly or too hard can damage this area, which may trigger gum inflammation and recession.

 - applying too much pressure

 - using a hard- or medium-bristled toothbrush

 - brushing the teeth in a broad, horizontal motion

 Teeth grinding and clenching